anacss21/anacss21/README.md

 ### Hi there 👋

-i'm a passionate developer from Brazil.. a defensor for equal opportunity in the working space.
+i'm a passionate developer from Brazil.
+A defensor for equal opportunity in the working space.
 And I believe in the future more diverse and inclusive.

 ⚡ My Teck Stacks: